 - Occupational disease: Covers any disease associated with a particular worker environment.

-As employer defense lawyer, we handles:
+As employer defense lawyers, we handle:

 - State Labor Administration wage disputes and defenses / Texas Workforce Commission disputes (TWC Complaints)